What Fully Disclosed Short-Term Credit Looks Like

 Describing our one-time fee and loan terms through our simplified disclosure document and simplified contract.
 Our center employees walk each customer through all terms and fees associated with their loan, making sure they fully understand this information before borrowing.
 Loan fee schedules and terms are clearly presented on the walls of our centers and on our website.
 Customers sign a simplified contract – a two-page, easy-to-read agreement, shortened from a lengthy and complicated legal-sized document – that outlines the terms, fees and dates associated with their loan in plain English.

 In keeping with our tradition of disclosure and responsible lending, Advance America has recently introduced in most states its enhanced Simplified Disclosure, a single piece of paper designed to provide consumers even greater clarity.
-This straightforward document – a sample of which can be seen here – clearly lays out the obligations customers enter into when borrowing a loan, suggests alternative products for consideration and provides contact information for industry regulators.
+This straightforward document clearly lays out the obligations customers enter into when borrowing a loan, suggests alternative products for consideration and provides contact information for industry regulators.
 The Simplified Disclosure was informed by customer feedback and developed in close consultation with legislators and regulators.